harvardartmuseums/api-docs/object.md

 3 - Good.
 Object is well described and information is vetted
 4 - Best.
 Object is extensively researched, well described and information is vetted

-**accesslevel** describes the accessibility of a record
-0 – Restricted.
-Object record is restricted to certain API keys
-1 – Public.
-Object record is available to all API keys

 #### Examples